XQuartz/xquartz.github.io/releases/index.md

 #### Automatic Updates for Beta Versions ####

-If you would like to receive automatic updates for beta versions in addition to release versions, please update to our beta SU feed by running the following
+If you would like to receive automatic updates for pre-release versions in addition to release versions, please update to our alpha, beta, or rc SU feed by running one of the following
-command:
+commands:

+    $ defaults write org.xquartz.X11 SUFeedURL https://www.xquartz.org/releases/sparkle-r1/alpha.xml
+    $ defaults write org.xquartz.X11 SUFeedURL https://www.xquartz.org/releases/sparkle-r1/beta.xml
-    $ defaults write org.xquartz.X11 SUFeedURL https://www.xquartz.org/releases/sparkle/beta.xml
+    $ defaults write org.xquartz.X11 SUFeedURL https://www.xquartz.org/releases/sparkle-r1/rc.xml

+These feeds are usable with XQuartz 2.8.2_beta2 and newer.

 #### MacPorts ####